Frequently asked questions for colleagues

 If a member of your household or someone in your support bubble is showing symptoms

-If a member of your household is showing symptoms, you should be self-isolating for 14 days.
+If a member of your household is showing symptoms, you should be self-isolating for 10 days (originally 14).
 More guidance is available at NHS online.

 If you are identified by the NHS as a contact of someone who has had a positive test for coronavirus